Timber Cladding Cost

 The type of profile you choose will most often be based on the aesthetic you want to achieve, and the profile you choose will impact the overall price you pay.

-Shiplap, tongue and groove cladding, and log lap are more expensive than rough-sawn profiles like feather edge or waney lap.
-The price difference is because of the additional processes that planed profiles must go through to be finished.
+Shiplap, tongue and groove cladding, and log lap are often more expensive than rough-sawn profiles such as feather edge or waney lap, largely due to the additional processes related to how they are finished.

 House Layout